hello world, Asad here

 How can I help?

-In short, if you want to make people’s lives better through technology, ask yourself three questions: 1/ Are you helping someone who needs it?
+TL;DR – if you want to make people’s lives better through technology, ask yourself three questions: 1/ Are you helping someone who needs it?
 2/ Would they prefer to be left alone?
-3/ If you want to help, how can you make sure you’re not muscling in against the values they’ve built up for themselves?
-7 min read…
+3/ Are you muscling in against the values they’ve built up for themselves?

 Tech, ethics and vaccine passports